Willy Dahl

 Willy Dahl (born 26 March 1927) is a Norwegian literary researcher and literary critic.

+Biography

-He was a professor at the University of Trondheim from 1978, and at the University of Bergen from 1981 to 1992.
+Born in Bergen on 26 March 1927, Dahl was a professor at the University of Trondheim from 1978, and at the University of Bergen from 1981 to 1992.
 He has written several books on literary history.
 He has been a literary critic for the newspaper Arbeiderbladet.